vanttec/vanttec_documentation/source/car/electronics_embedded_systems/embedded_modules/embedded_modules.rst

 Module ID
 ---------
-Each module can be mannually assigned an ID, which can be used fpr the CAN messages identification.
+Each module can be mannually assigned an ID, which can be used for the CAN messages identification.
 A maximum of 16 IDs can be assigned.

 .. figure:: /images/electronics_embedded/module_id.png
    :align: center